8 Myths About Dating That Are Keeping You Single

-Quality trumps quantity.
+Quality over quantity.
 This holds true for dating, as well.

 If you're filling up your schedule with dates, it scatters your energy and doesn't feel good to the people you're sharing your time with.
 This mentality does not help you make genuine connections or find someone you love.